motns/configstore/README.md

 The app also has the ability to take a template file, and fill in values from the Configstore DB.
 The app supports Go's plain-text template format - you can read more about it [here](https://golang.org/pkg/text/template/).

-A simple example would be to create a template file `application.conf` with the contents:
+A simple example would be to create a template file `application.conf` with contents:
 ```
 settingA = {{.foo}}
 settingB = {{.bar}}
 ```
-and the call the Configstore app with:
+and then call the Configstore app with:
 ```
 configstore process_template application.conf
 ```